Vishwa-03/Slidely-task-2-backend/README.md

-# Submission Management Backend Server
+# Submission Management Backend Server (Slidely Task 2 - BackEnd)

 This Express server provides APIs for managing submissions including creation, retrieval, deletion, editing, and searching based on email.
 Submissions are stored in a JSON file (`db.json`).